 Make it Personal

 Your merchandise is a direct representation of you as an artist and your music.
-If you aren’t involved with picking out what pieces of merch you sell or what designs you put on them, you’ve already missed the first step.
+If you aren’t involved in picking out what pieces of merch you sell or what designs you put on them, you’ve already missed the first step.
 Like social media or any other hands-on interactive experience, your fans want to support you and they want to know every aspect of you as a person and an artist.
 So if you aren’t involved in, at very least, approval of what designs you’re selling to them and giving your personal input on, why would they want to purchase it and wear it?
 Your merchandise should be the best combination of what you as an artist enjoy stylistically and what your fan base tends to prefer.
 It’s a line that a lot of artists have trouble walking.
 You can’t control what demographic embraces your music, so without (and I hate this term) “selling out” or completely conforming to what sells to them, you have to find that happy medium.
-At the same time, you can’t be always have an “art over everything” attitude and expect to sell the maximum amount of merchandise you can.
+At the same time, you can’t always have an “art over everything” attitude and expect to sell the maximum amount of merchandise you can.
 It’s the line of business vs. art and every musician has to walk it at some point.

 Once you have put the time in and reflected on the designs you enjoy and believe your fan base will equally enjoy and support, it’s time to sell it to them.
 So you’ve got a big show coming up and you just refilled on your merch supply and you want to, obviously, sell the maximum amount possible.
 Well, another obvious step is sizing.
 Do you have all sizes available?
 Are you keeping tabs on past sales and seeing what sells the most?
 I can, without a doubt, guarantee that a band like Tool is going to sell way more M-XL shirts to their fan base, as opposed to Justin Bieber who sells a majority of XS-M-sized shirts.
 It seems obvious, but a lot of artists just order the same amount of every size because they don’t know (or don’t pay attention) and think that makes the most sense at the time, leaving them short on certain sizes and having a surplus on sizes they aren’t going to sell.